Ashes in the Snow: Plot

 In 1941, sixteen-year old Lina Vilkas is preparing for art school, first dates and the summer holidays in her hometown of Kaunas in Lithuania.
 However, her father Kostas Vilkas is involved in the Lithuanian resistance against the Soviet occupation of the Baltic states, forging documents to help people escape Lithuania.
 One night, Lina along with her mother Elena, younger brother Jonas and friend Andrius are rounded up by the NKVD and deported by train to a gulag in the Altaysky region in Siberia.

 Lina and her family endure the harsh conditions during the journey.
 One of their fellow passengers, a young mother named Ona with an infant, is driven to despair by the death of her daughter, causing her to commit suicide by provoking her captors into shooting her.
 At the gulag, Commander Komarov offers Lina and her fellow prisoners a reduced sentence of 25 years if they sign a confession.
 Led by Elena, Lina and Jonas refuse to sign the confession and are subjected to harsher treatment.
 The gulag inmates are forced to grow crops including potatoes in order to meet their quotas.

 Amidst the harsh and bleak surroundings, Lina documents her experiences through her art and notes while experiencing flashbacks of her carefree childhood.
 She also sends messages in her art in an attempt to contact her father's prison camp to let him know his family is still alive.
 Lina also develops a romantic relationship with Andrius who smuggles supplies to them.
 Realizing that Elena can speak Russian, Commander Komarov tries to recruit her as a translator but she refuses to collaborate with the enemy.
 Komarov later orders Lina to draw a portrait of him but she draws a caricature depicting him as a monster.
 In retaliation, Komarov burns her drawings and messages.

 The NKVD guard Nikolai Kretzsky, an ethnic Ukrainian who is looked down upon by his Russian compatriots, becomes infatuated with Elena.
 After revealing that her husband Kostas was killed by Soviet forces, he attempts to rape her but Elena rebuffs him.
 Afterward Kretzsky assaults a Russian guard.
 Komarov "promotes" him to Commander and reassigns him to lead a new gulag on the island Trofimovsky (остров Трофимовский) in the Laptev Sea.
-Elena, Lina, and Jonas are reassigned to the Trofimovsk gulag.
+Elena, Lina, and Jonas are reassigned to the Trofimovsky gulag.

 Due to the harsh polar conditions and insufficient rations, Elena dies of ill health.
 Their mother's death compels Lina to demand better rations and warm clothing for the prisoners.
 To honor Elena's memory, a guilt-ridden Kretzsky grants Lina and Jonas an amnesty before committing suicide.
 The film ends with the two siblings walking on the beach towards their ship.